-If you have a tattling issue in your classroom, these books about tattling help begin a discussion about the topic with your elementary students.
+The following books about tattling help begin a discussion about the topic with students.

-While tattling is typically considered an issue in the lower elementary grades, tattling tends to morph into gossip, bullying, and malicious snitching as kids move up in grade level.
+While tattling is typically considered an issue in the lower grades, it tends to morph into gossip, bullying, and malicious snitching as students move up in grade level.

-These books about tattling are the beginning of that journey.
+These powerful and engaging books about tattling are the beginning of that journey.